NWU-NISL-Fuzzing/upbeat/README.md

 ## Troubleshooting

-Here are some issues we've encountered when installing Upeat on different devices.
+Here are some issues we've encountered when installing and running Upeat on different devices.
 We hope [this page](build/CommonIssues.md) can help you resolve them.